Quantum Amplitude Amplification Operators: Introduction

-Therefore, so far, the shortcomings are not overcome simultaneously yet.
-As long as a quadratic speedup is desired, either one of exact or fixed-point search only is possible.
-It is natural to ask to identify a quantum iteration that generally performs amplitude amplification.
-The identification may give the close-up view to find how exact and fixed-point quantum search are distinct.
+Therefore, the shortcomings are not overcome simultaneously yet so far.
+Exact and fixed-point quantum search is not yet achieved.
+It may be observed that quantum amplitude amplification is generally composed by quantum iterations.
+We here ask the characterization of quantum iterations such that their sequences may lead to a quadratic speedup in general.
+The identification may also give the close-up view to find how exact and fixed-point quantum search are distinct.
 From a practical point of view, the iterations would be also a useful building block in the NISQ algorithms, as quantum amplitude amplification is a key process in various quantum computing applications, e.g., optimization \cite{10.1137/040605072, optimizaiton}, state preparation \cite{Soklakov:2005wx}, high-energy physics \cite{PhysRevD.101.094015}, cryptanalysis \cite{8490203, 10.1007/978-3-319-29360-8_3, PMCID:PMC7991734}, etc. Moreover, the process turns out be a naturally occurring phenomenon \cite{PhysRevLett.124.180501}.

 Along the line, one can see that the Grover iteration has two subroutines, an oracle query and a specified diffusion operations.
 There is a high chance that a diffusion step in the Grover iteration may be served by any unitary transform \cite{PhysRevLett.80.4329}.
-This readily means that quantum amplitude amplification may be characterized in a wide range and also that the process is robust to noise, i.e., fitted with NISQ technologies.
-The result is, however, limited by the assumption that the oracle query operation works in a noise-free manner.
+This readily means that quantum amplitude amplification may be characterized in a wide range of parameters while the oracle query operation is performed in a noise-free manner.

-In this work, we show the characterization of a quantum iteration that generally performs amplitude amplification with a quadratic speedup.
-Namely, a quantum amplitude amplification operator (QAAO) is identified.
-It is shown that QAAOs can be constructed in a wide range of parameters: randomly generated parameters can build a QAAO with a probability almost $1/2$.
-This means that in practice QAAOs can be straightforwardly generated, and also that QAAOs are generically resilient to errors appearing in the preparation of the parameters, hence, fitted with NISQ technologies.
-Proof-of-principle experimental demonstrations are shown in the cloud-based quantum computing services of IBMQ and IonQ.
+In this work, we show the characterization of quantum iterations that can be generally used to construct quantum amplitude amplification with a quadratic speedup.
+Namely, quantum amplitude amplification operators (QAAOs) are identified.
+It is shown that QAAOs can be obtained in a wide range of parameters: randomly generated parameters can build a QAAO with a probability almost $1/2$.
+This means that in practice QAAOs can be straightforwardly generated, and also that QAAOs are generically resilient to errors appearing in the preparation of the parameters.
+We realize QAAOs in the cloud-based quantum computing services of IBMQ and IonQ, and show that a single iteration of a QAAO can be realized with NISQ technologies.